Oh, hey there

 My article with August Klintberg, “Why Can’t I Be Two People?: Aleesa Cohene and Benny Nemer’s The Same Problem” was published in the Journal of Canadian Art History 43.
 1–2 (2022) special issue on collaboration edited by Erin Silver and Elizabeth Anne Cavaliere.

-I guest-curated That Directionless Light of the Future: Rediscovering Russell FitzGerald from the Morris and Helen Belkin Art Gallery collection at the University of British Columbia, Vancouver, which ran from September 3 to December 8, 2024.
+I guest-curated That Directionless Light of the Future: Rediscovering Russell FitzGerald from the Morris and Helen Belkin Art Gallery collection at the University of British Columbia, Vancouver, which ran from September 3 – December 8, 2024.
 The webpage above includes the exhibition brochure, the full curatorial essay, installation shots, and audio of my curatorial tour from the opening reception.
 There was also a panel in tandem with the show on the topic of “Difficult Kinship” at UBC on November 22, 2024.

 My essay “The End of the Line” about Nelson Henricks’ work for was published in the Vidéographe online publication accompanying his win of the 2024 Robert-Forget Award.